oatlog/oatlog/doc/report/main.typ

       ```,
     ),
   ),
-  caption: [The implementation of a nested loop join, and a hash join.],
+  caption: [The implementation of a nested loop join and a hash join.],
 ) <fig_background_database_join_impl>

 == E-graphs as relational databases <section_background_relational>